fvaleri/strimzi-debugging/README.md

 # Streams debugging

 This project contains a series of debugging sessions for Red Hat AMQ Streams.
-Each session is self contained, but it assumes user level knowledge about Red Hat OpenShift and Apache Kafka.
+They assume user level knowledge about Red Hat OpenShift and Apache Kafka.
 An OpenShift cluster with admin permissions is required.
 The examples are not meant to be exhaustive, but just a way to introduce common configurations and tools.
 Contributions are welcomed.

 ## Outline